HISTORY OF THE BIOCHARACTERISTIC THEORY OF MEDICINE

 The biocharacteristics theory of medicine was widely popular, and adopted in different forms by nearly all silk road cultures from Europe to China.
 It dominated medical practice for nearly 1,800 years lasting until the 1500s A.D when it was abruptly abandoned due to advancements in biochemistry.
 It was known as Ayurveda in India, Unani Tibb in the Middle East, and Greek Medicine in Europe.

 Cultural Exchange Along the Silk RoadTraders, military, creatives and diplomats traveled the Silk Road from China, India, the Middle East, and through to Venice and Europe.
 They brought with them much more than trade supplies.
-They also carried religious beliefs, language and, especially relevant to us, ideas around medicine.
+They also shared philosophy, language and, especially relevant to us, ideas around medicine.
 (Yoeli-Tlalim, R, 2019).
 It has been found that the cultural exchanges that occurred along the Silk Road were much greater, and much wider-reaching, than we may have imagined.
 (Yoeli-Tlalim, R, 2019)

 Similarities have been drawn between pillars of medical standards like 'The Canon of Medicine', written by Iranian Ibn Sina (anglicized as Avicenna) and the Tibetan Zla ba'i rgyal po (Medical Investigations of the Lunar King).
 (Yoeli-Tlalim, R, 2019; Zhen, Y, 2007).